vrsttl/eslint-plugin-granular-selectors/README.md

 You will find the Repo [here](https://github.com/vrsttl/eslint-plugin-granular-selectors).

 ## Changelog

+### Version 1.3.2
+- **Fixed coordinated transformation bug**: Fixed issue where ES6 destructuring from selector variables followed by property accesses was not being detected and transformed
+- Added coordinated transformation that eliminates intermediate destructuring variables entirely when followed by property accesses
+- Enhanced test coverage for coordinated transformation patterns
+- Improved auto-fixing logic to prevent duplicate transformations

 ### Version 1.3.1
 - **Fixed ESLint 9 compatibility**: Resolved `TypeError: context.getScope is not a function` error